 Some of the most important benefits of chimney dampers include:

-• Prevent smoke from entering the home: Another important benefit of a chimney damper is it helps keep smoke away and prevents it from entering your home.
-Before starting a fire, you need to open the damper so the smoke has a natural way to funnel through the chimney.
+- Prevent smoke from entering the home: Another important benefit of a chimney damper is it helps keep smoke away and prevents it from entering your home.
+Before starting a fire, you must open the damper so the smoke can naturally funnel through the chimney.
 Just as a damper can keep cold air from your home, it can also allow smoke to escape.

-• Control fire intensity: Chimney dampers can also help control the overall intensity of your fire.
+- Control fire intensity: Chimney dampers can also help control the overall intensity of your fire.
 You can adjust how long or strong your fire burns, as adjusting your damper can change the oxygen level available to the fire.
-This control allows you to directly influence the overall power and intensity.
+This control allows you to influence the overall power and intensity directly.

 Types of Chimney Dampers

-There are two types of chimney dampers that are commonly seen in fireplaces, including throat dampers and top-sealing dampers.
-The main difference between each of these chimney dampers is where they are located.
-While both chimney dampers can improve the efficiency of your fireplace, each has unique benefits.
+There are two types of chimney dampers commonly seen in fireplaces — throat dampers and top-sealing dampers.
+The main difference between these dampers is where they are located.
+While both can improve the efficiency of your fireplace, each has unique benefits.

 Chimney Throat Damper

-A throat damper and is one of the most common dampers found in older fireplaces.
-A throat damper is located directly above the fireplace opening and is typically made of steel, cast iron or stainless steel.
+A throat damper is one of the most common dampers found in older fireplaces.
+It is located directly above the fireplace opening and is typically made of steel, cast iron or stainless steel.
 A throat damper resembles a trap door as it has a flap that closes over a track and is usually controlled by something resembling a poker or a knot.

 As a chimney throat damper closes, it forms a metal-to-metal seal.
 One important aspect of these dampers is that they may be more susceptible to rust and water damage, decreasing efficiency over time.
 Because a throat damper is positioned so close to the fireplace’s heat, it may eventually warp and no longer provide the necessary barrier required.